MerlijnWajer/pyroTorrent/sphinx/develintro.rst

 Introduction for Developers
 ===========================

-This page presents a introduction to the pyroTorrent design decisions, as well as a small description per python class.
+This page presents an introduction to the pyroTorrent design goals.

 Understanding pyroTorrent
 -------------------------

 pyroTorrent's codebase might look complex at first, but it's ultimitely trivial once you understand *why* we made certain design decisions.
-(Let's hope they turn out to be right ones).
+(Let's hope they turn out to be right ones, it seems like they are so far).

 The easiest way to help you understand our design decisions, is to simply share our experiences and thoughts when we were planning to write pyroTorrent.

 Since I currently suck as a writer, don't worry if you at some point don't understand what I'm trying to say, just keep on reading.
 It will probably make sense after you've read the entire page.
 If not, read it again.
 If you still